drloring/katacoda-scenarios/java-ms-config/java-2/step3.md

 `h3 version`{{execute}} should confirm version 3.6.3 or later is installed.

-Bitnami helm charts were created to make deploying a Redis cluster simple, but first we have to add the Bitnami repo `h3 repo add bitnami https://charts.bitnami.com/bitnami`{{execute}}
+Bitnami helm charts were created to make deploying a Redis cluster simple, but first we have to add the Bitnami repo `h3 repo add bitnami https://charts.bitnami.com/bitnami --set auth.enabled=false`{{execute}}

 We want to keep our database separated from our service, so we'll create a namespace for it `kubectl create ns db`{{execute}}.